MicrosoftDocs/power-automate-docs/articles/desktop-flows/variable-data-types.md

 [XML data type properties](datatype-properties.md#xml-node)

 ### Error
 - **Error** – Contains information about the last occurred error in the desktop flow.
-The **Get last error** action creates this type of variables.
+The **Get last error** action creates this type of variable.

 [Error properties](datatype-properties.md#error)